JB55Matthews/testing_Packaging_readthedocs/README.rst

 Testing package
 ===================================================

-Testing for packaging project and using readthedocs.io
+Testing for packaging project and then code for hosting documentation